JontePonte/InterestCalc/README.md

 # InterestCalc
-Calculate interest based on monthly deposits
+Calculate savings based on interest and monthly deposits